“When we passed the Affordable Care Act, I told President Obama it was a big deal – or something to that effect.”

 Today, the Affordable Care Act is still a big deal.
 Because of Obamacare, over 100 million people no longer have to worry that an insurance company will deny coverage or charge higher premiums just because they have a pre-existing condition – whether cancer or diabetes or heart disease or a mental health challenge.
 Insurance companies can no longer set annual or lifetime limits on coverage.
 Roughly 20 million additional Americans obtained the peace of mind that comes with health insurance.
 Young people who are in transition from school to a job have the option to stay covered by their parents’ plan until age 26.

-But, every day over the past nine years, the Affordable Care Act has been under relentless attack.
+But, every day over the past ten years, the Affordable Care Act has been under relentless attack.

 Immediately after its passage, Congressional Republicans began trying again and again to repeal it.
 Following the lead of President Trump, Republicans in Congress have only doubled down on this approach since January 2017.
 And, since repeal through Congress has not been working, President Trump has been unilaterally doing everything he can to sabotage the Affordable Care Act.
 Now, the Trump Administration is trying to get the entire law – including protections for people with pre-existing conditions – struck down in court.